Home Travel Tips How to get an ABN?

 0 – $45,00015%

-If you are planning to stay in Australia for a while, consider saving some money for your retirement.
-Open a superannuation account to deposit money.
+💡 Backpacker advice: If you plan to stay in Australia for a while, consider putting some money aside for your retirement.
+Open a superannuation account to deposit money into.

-If your income will be over $75 000, you can register for GST once your ABN has been created.
-You will then have to include the GST in the price you charge your clients.
-You can also claim reimbursement of the GST on the products or services you buy for your business.
+You will be able to register for GST once your ABN has been created.
+Once registered, you will need to include GST in the price you charge your customers.
+You will also be able to request reimbursement of the GST on the products or services that you buy for your business.

 • cleaning (for individuals or professionals)